Fear of Public Speaking: Included in the Jonathan Marshall Interview

-Introduction: Fear of Public Speaking (10 Minute Transcript Extract)
+Introduction: (10 Minute Transcript Extract)

 When we think about our pitch for the very first time where should our starting point be?
 Should it be our solution?
 Should it be us the people that are pitching?

-What I’ll often work on is what’s going on right now so let’s say we were working together I’d say what are you feeling right now and you’re like nothing I’m like well can you feel the pressure of your seat against the chair right yeah so get really even to the very concrete and then getting more and more subtle where people may become more familiar with their emotions.
+What I’ll often work on is what’s going on right now.
+So let’s say we were working together I’d say what are you feeling right now?
+You’re like ‘nothing’.
+I’m like well, can you feel the pressure of your seat against the chair right?
+‘Yeah’.Sso get really even to the very concrete and then getting more and more subtle where people may become more familiar with their emotions.

 “And that can help unpack some of the blockages that a person has.

 Fear of Public Speaking

-“Whenever I ask a big group of people a question I recognize that because of there are other people around them I’m not going to necessarily get an honest answer; say several hundred people.
-In the moment I ask a question of them only a few people typically will raise their hands in this and proclaim any issue.
+“Whenever I ask a big group of people a question I recognize that because there are other people around them I’m not going to necessarily get an honest answer; say several hundred people.
+In the moment I ask a question of them only a few people typically will raise their hands and proclaim any issue.

 “There he was in a room alone with multiple very aggressive union representatives that regarded him as the ambassador of the evil corporate world.
-So he was facing a lot of aggression he was afraid for his physical wellbeing and somehow that just got trapped inside him he went on like a machine.
+So he was facing a lot of aggression, he was afraid for his physical well being and somehow that just got trapped inside him.
+He went on like a machine.

 “I got an email from him about two months later and he said I just want to let you know I am almost recovered.